DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 nohup sudo nomad agent -config client.hcl &
 ```

-On the Nomad server, run the command to check for the clients:
+On the Nomad server, run the command to check the nodes connect to Nomad:

 ```sh
 sudo nomad node-status